-The program is required to submit a draft version of the self-study report at least four months prior to the scheduled date of the evaluation visit for preliminary review by the Council's executive director and members of a review committee, as follows:
+The program is required to submit a final version self-study report at least six months prior to the scheduled date of the evaluation visit for preliminary review by the Council's executive director and members of a review committee, as follows:

-- One hardcopy and one digital copy of the draft report to the Council's executive director; and - One hardcopy or one digital copy of the draft report to the members of a review committee designated by the executive director-depending on the preference of the reviewers.
+- One hardcopy and one digital copy of the final version of the report to the Council's executive director, including a hardcopy of the appendices; and - One hardcopy or one digital copy of the draft report narrative to the members of a review committee designated by the executive director-depending on the preference of the reviewers.
+Note that the appendices to the report may be submitted in electronic format.

-Within 30 days of submission of the draft self-study report, the executive director will inform the program whether the review committee has found the draft report to be complete and fully responsive, or whether the program is required to add to or revise the report in order to ensure completeness and responsiveness.
+Within two months of submission of the draft self-study report, the executive director will inform the program whether the review committee has found the self-study report to be complete and fully responsive, or whether the program is required to add to or revise the report in order to ensure completeness and responsiveness.

-The program is required to submit a final version of the self-study report that takes into account any feedback from the review committee at least two months prior to the date of the scheduled date for the evaluation visit, as follows:
+In the event that the Council requires further revisions and/or additions to the self-study report, The program must submit the revised final version of the self-study report at least three months prior to the date of the scheduled date for the evaluation visit, as follows:

-- Two hardcopies and one digital copy of the final report to the Council's executive director; - One hardcopy or one digital copy of the final report to each member of the evaluation team-depending on the preference of the team member; and - One digital copy to each member of the Council who is not a member of the evaluation team.
+- One hardcopy and one digital copy of the final report to the Council's executive director; and - One hardcopy or one digital copy of the final narrative report to each member of the evaluation team-depending on the preference of the team member (note that the appendices to the report may be provided in electronic format).

-The executive director will supply to the program the contact information of individuals to whom the report should be submitted directly.
+The executive director will supply to the program the contact information of individuals to whom the report should be submitted directly or, alternatively, will arrange for electronic submission of the report via a shared electronic folder.